syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 **Adding a WCF Service**

 To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select **Add > New Item**.
-In the **Add New Item** window, select WCF Service and name it as “OlapClientService.svc”, click Add.
+In the **Add New Item** window, select WCF Service and name it as **"OlapClientService.svc"**, click Add.

 Now, WCF service is added into your application successfully that comprises of the following files.
 The utilization of these files is explained in the immediate sections.